-Our current session of Bee Wild activity, funded by the Heritage Lottery, started in autumn of 2018.
+Our current session of Bee Wild activity, funded by The National Lottery Heritage Fund, started in autumn of 2018.
 It’s helped us strengthen, diversify and raise awareness around the flora and fauna of our site and the important role pollinators play in our ecosystem.
 It’s also enabled us to take our learning outide of Hawkwood, to share action ideas and practical advice with other people.

 At Hawkwood we’ve built a pollinator focus into some of our usual horticultural tasks, and set up a specific group of volunteers who have worked over six sessions to survey flora and poll the numbers of insects of site, observe our honeybee hives, and sow and plant more plants to support and attract insects.
 They have also learned how to create new habitats on site like bumble bee homes and solitary bee homes.

 Another group of volunteers was formed who had a specific interest in learning more about sustainable beekeeping and managing the honeybee hives at Hawkwood this year, led by sustainable beekeeper Sean Hearn who set up our hives in 2000.